Valley of the Dolls (novel): Reception

 The book was published by Bernard Geis Associates on February 10, 1966, and "took off like a Cape Canaveral space shot".

 Publishers Weekly, in an advance review, called the novel "big, brilliant and sensational", if "poorly written".
 The book received largely negative reviews.
 Feminist Gloria Steinem criticized the book in the New York Herald Tribune, as did The New York Times.
 Time magazine called it the "Dirty Book of the Month", and said: "It might more accurately be described as a highly effective sedative, a living doll".

 Despite the poor reviews, the book was a runaway commercial success.
 On May 8, 1966, in its ninth week on the list, the book reached #1 on the New York Times Best Seller List, where it remained for 28 consecutive weeks.
 With a total of 65 weeks on the list, the book became the best-selling novel of 1966.
 By the time of Susann's death in 1974, it had entered the Guinness Book of World Records as the best-selling novel in publishing history, with more than 17 million copies sold.
 By 2016, the book had sold more than 31 million copies.

 In popular culture

-In Kurt Vonnegut's Slaughterhouse-Five, when Billy Pilgrim is brought to Tralfamadore for the first time and asks for reading material, he is given Valley of the Dolls, which is the only physical copy of an English-speaking book the Tralfamadorians have aboard their spaceship.
+In Kurt Vonnegut's 1969 novel Slaughterhouse-Five, when Billy Pilgrim is brought to Tralfamadore for the first time and asks for reading material, he is given Valley of the Dolls, which is the only physical copy of an English-speaking book the Tralfamadorians have aboard their spaceship.

-In a 1969 episode of That Girl (Season 4, Episode 11; "Kiss That Girl Goodbye"), the two main characters, Ann Marie and Donald Hollinger, play charades.
+In a 1969 episode of That Girl (season 4, episode 11; "Kiss That Girl Goodbye"), the two main characters, Ann Marie and Donald Hollinger, play charades.
 Donald correctly guesses "Valley of the Dolls" after Ann has only given him the clues of it being four-words and a book title.

-In Black Mirror (Season 6, Episode 3; "Beyond the Sea"), the character of Lana is seen reading the book.